Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 And then, he’s back on the train.
 That burning train.

-Hitori blinks a few times, frowning.
-He watches himself sleep peacefully as red, orange, and yellow swallow him in a beautiful explosion, all while the starlit snow drifts languidly above his face.
+Hitori blinks a few times, eyes wide.
+He watches himself sleep peacefully as red, orange, and yellow swallow him in a beautiful, lively explosion, all while the starlit snow drifts languidly above his face.
 The flakes melt on his hair, on his skin—over memories that burn, soaked in gasoline swapped for tear stains so they would catch faster, fuel the flames higher.
 He watches himself and remembers the charred incinerations on his skin, remembers clawing at his face for the fire to stop.

 This is no nightmare.